-The Council entered into a PFI contract with Waste Recycling Group (re3 Ltd) in 2006/07 for the disposal of waste together with Reading and Bracknell Forest Borough Councils, see note 29 for further details.
-The Council's contribution for 2020/21 was £10.9m (£10.2m in 2019/20).
-The Council also operates a number of shared services with other local authorities details of which are set out in note 44.
+The Council entered a PFI contract with Waste Recycling Group (re3 Ltd) in 2006/07 for the disposal of waste together with Reading and Bracknell Forest Borough Councils, see note 29 for further details.
+The Council's contribution for 2021/22 was £10.2m (£10.9m in 2020/21).
+The Council also operates several shared services with other local authorities' details of which are set out in note 44.